dah-fari7009/dah-fari7009.github.io/pages/_projects/robocode-tank.md

 ---
 <!-- TODO ADD DEMO AFTER CLEANUP AND GETTING CODE TO RUN -->
-A tank using reinforcement learning to compete with other tanks in Robocode, with 92% winning rate.
+A reinforcement learning agent to compete with other tanks in Robocode, with 92% winning rate.
 This was originally a course project, but I extended it to use a customizable multilayer perception.
 I also added a JavaFX GUI to automatically graph and extract performance analytics.